junxit/us-congress-bills-113/metadata.md

 - 2013-01-15 — Introduced in House
 - 2013-01-15 — Introduced in House
 - 2013-01-15 — Referred to the House Committee on Natural Resources.
+- 2013-01-31 — Referred to the Subcommittee on Water and Power.
+- 2013-04-24 — Committee Consideration and Mark-up Session Held.
+- 2013-04-24 — Ordered to be Reported by Unanimous Consent.
+- 2013-04-24 — Subcommittee on Water and Power Discharged.
+- 2013-05-17 — Placed on the Union Calendar, Calendar No. 054.
+- 2013-05-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-78.
+- 2013-05-17 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-78.